- MFA + Arabic (Egyptian) embassy legalisation handled in-house

 - 4-hour rush available for House Registration

 Because the House Registration is a controlled-vocabulary registry document, its journey into Arabic (Egyptian) is less an act of writing and more an act of disciplined mapping — which is what this page lays out.
-Regardless of whether the destination is a consulate, university, civil registrar, employer or court, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: prices in baht, day-by-day calendars, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.
+Regardless of whether the destination is a consulate, university, civil registrar, employer or court, senior translator vetted by Thailand's Department of Consular Affairs on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Arabic (Egyptian) mission in Bangkok, and the office that finally reads it abroad; the rest of this page is a working brief: day-by-day calendars, quotation criteria, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.

-Our Arabic (Egyptian) desk has handled thousands of House Registration cases for purposes ranging from property purchase abroad, proof of address for visa, bank account abroad.
+Our Arabic (Egyptian) desk handles House Registration cases week in, week out, for purposes ranging from bank account abroad, property purchase abroad, proof of address for visa.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Arabic (Egyptian) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Arabic (Egyptian) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.

 Why a specialist Arabic (Egyptian) translator matters for House Registration